 Have collaborators only add images one by one

 Adding multiple objects at once can also affect performance, as can duplicating lots of objects at once.
 Instead, we recommend adding and duplicating objects one at a time while collaborating with larger groups.

-If you're going to lock most of your content within a mural while running a session with a lot of people, we’ve got a quick fix!
-Add the content to a different mural, then export that mural as a PNG.
+If you're planning to lock most of your content in a mural while running a session with a lot of people, here’s a quick tip: Add the content you plan to lock to a different mural.
+Then, export that mural as a PNG.
 Once the image of the mural is ready, upload it to your original mural as a background.
-This will keep the content in place while you run your session, and help MURAL perform as intended for large groups.
+This will keep the content in place while you run your session, all while helping Mural perform as intended for large groups.